 The group supports and advises local government emergency management practitioners, and advocates on behalf of local government in emergency management strategy and policy.

 MEMEG has developed a number of practice notes including:

-Emergency Management System – MECC Central
+Emergency Management System – Crisisworks

-Our State-wide I.T. solutions for incident management project has resulted in MECC Central emergency management software being adopted by 74 councils.
+Our statewide IT solutions for incident management project has resulted in MECC Central emergency management software being adopted by 74 councils.
 This has built greater resilience and capacity within Victorian local government to support emergency management.